arseniy-panfilov/daily/README.md

 # daily
 A daily to do list with time tracking.
+Uses the Django framework.

 Each day is organised into "Areas".
 These are high level categories of things that need to be done.